 About Our Program

-At West Cancer Center, we are committed to providing comprehensive genetic counseling services to appropriate patients.
 Our genetic counselors can help you understand your risk to develop cancer and determine if there is an inherited cancer risk in your family.
-We are also happy to provide information about possible cancer screenings and risk-reducing options for you and your family.
-If there is an increased genetic risk for you or your family, our genetic counselors are here to work with you and your doctors to assist in making medical management decisions.
+We are also happy to provide information about possible cancer screenings and risk reducing options for you and your family if there is an increased genetic risk for you or your family.
+Our genetic counselors are here to work with you and your doctors to assist in making medical management decisions.

 For more information about our genetic counselors and our genetic counseling services, please contact 901.683.0055, ext.
 61324 or ext.
 66432, or email [email protected]

 You may also visit NSGC.org to learn more about genetic counseling and how it can benefit you and your family.